 Pursuant to applicable state and federal laws pertaining to sex offender registration, sex offenders who by law must register with law enforcement officials and who are students and/or employees of Morton College must also register with the Morton College Campus Police Department.
 The Morton College Campus Police Department is a keeper of information regarding registered sex offenders who are Morton College students and/or employees.
-Please direct all inquiries regarding information about said registered sex offenders, to Frank Marzullo, Executive Director of Operations.
+Please direct all inquiries regarding information about said registered sex offenders to the College Campus Police Department.